 “I’m not telling you what to do.
 I’m just telling you the way it will be.”

 “There you go again with that Big Rock rabble-rousin’, Milkanhoney malarkey.
 Why, if I was 20 years younger, I’d bend you over my knee and tan your hide with a Razorback tail, I would.”

 “Oh, c’mon now.
 Truth be told,” he lied, “I’m just like you.”

 “Oh?”
-She eyed him like a Lastblast Skunk.
+He reminded her of a Lastblast Skunk.

 “Sure.
 Look at the Judgeroymoore.
 He likes to chase the Candystripertypes.
 I’ve been known on occasion to engage in similar activity, though not quite so young, mind you.”

 As he spoke, he dug his small elbow into her side and winked at her.
 She was momentarily disarmed by his miniscule charm.
 Call it a side effect of her walnut brain.
 She never shied away however, from juicy dino gossip.